regular/unbzip2-stream/README.md

 unbzip2-stream
 ===
-streaming bzip2 compresser in pure JS for Node and browserify.
+streaming bzip2 decompressor in pure JS for Node and browserify.

 Buffers
 ---